tiffanimarlowe/project_template/README.md

 --> 3_25 both improvements on   https://youtu.be/Bg6cD1Y4d-0

-I also ran the optimization for each state/improvement: (to see how many drones I need to get 85% utilization) 1_11 (normal) is 11      1_11fast is 12     1_11charge is 9      1_11both is 9      --> thats a change of 19% from normal to both
-2_18 (normal) is 18      2_18fast is 16     2_18charge is 17     2_18both is 15     --> thats a change of 17% from normal to both
-3_25 (normal) is 25      3_25fast is 25     3_25charge is 19     3_25both is 18     --> thats a change of 28% from normal to both!!
+Tiffani:

+I have attached the complete screenshots of the simulations made for the three different settings (1, 2 and 3 orders per HH and hour) in the image section.
+They  are each called 1_11 (meaning: 1 order, 11 drones), 2_18 (2 orders, 18 drones) and 3_25 with the abbreviation of the included improvement ("fast" ist increased speed to 60mph, "charge" is the reduced charging time by 1/3, and "both" is the iplementation of both).
+This needs to be analyzed and summarized some more (with a couple of images on the ReadMe here) and compared to each other.
+Values to look at could be max times and deviation.

-Also important in the images for analyzis: the number of delivered packages increased in every improvement.
+Also important in the images for analyzis which I havent done so far: the number of delivered packages increased in every improvement, because it gives a good value on the capability and effects of the improvements (how much more can be handled...).

 For questions just write me...